Advice

 While SPD may affect the child’s auditory, visual, and motor skills, and the ability to process and sequence information, it is not, at present, specifically identified as a qualifying disability, making a child eligible for special education and related services.

-READ ALSO: What should be the schedule of a medical student?
+READ ALSO: What is the purpose of a dry run?

 How many people have sensory processing sensitivity?